 After spending a day working through these and showing me their ideas I find that not many students will come up with the complex ion explanation unless they are directly consulting their textbooks.
 I am especially looking for them to “understand” the ionic nature of the counter ion versus the covalent nature of the ligand.
 Stereochemistry and isomers is something we have previously studied in class and they should catch on to the different colors of the last two compounds eventually.
 This day is one of the best days of the year I have for student teacher interaction, albeit most of the interaction is spent explaining why their guesses are wrong.

 The second day involves a trip to our computer lab to use some Journal of Chemical Education Software packages.
 I have students work through Bonding and the Werner/Jorgensen Controversy programs from the issues of JCE Software.
-These simulations are now available for subscribers at the Chemical Education Xchange Website.
+(Editor's Note - These simulations have been freely available during the COVID-19 pandemic but they may return to "subscriber only access" at some point in the future.)
 These two programs provide students with a beautiful description of the chemistry involved and give most students all the background they need to explain the problem in detail.
 Again I experience students running up to me before they have finished the simulations and showing me incorrect explanations.
 By the end of the day most of the students have a decent understanding of the structures.